Share your data - Services for Research

 - ELIXIR offers computational access and tools for global biological data resources.

 When you wish to allow access to your data on a wider and more permanent basis, we recommend publishing your data together with its descriptive information, that is, metadata.
 The published data should also have a persintent identifier, which enables citations.
 These enable other people to discover your data and make it re-usable.

-- Data stored in Fairdata IDA can be described as a dataset, published, and opened for others to download utilizing Fairdata Qvain.
-The data is published in Fairdata Etsin, which provides a permanent identifier for your dataset.
+- Fairdata services enable publishing the data stored in Fairdata IDA with Fairdata Qvain.
+The data is published in Fairdata Etsin, which provides a persistent identifier for your dataset, enabling citations.
 Access to data can be given either openly or based on requests.

 There are dedicated services for open research data, offering access and tools to e.g. query and visualize open datasets.
 Open data has been licensed so that it can be reutilized in research, teaching etc.